 ii.
 RESULTS

 after data processing, calculation of hourly averages of electron density for quiet days for E layer and F layer, we represent the values obtained on a graph for each month characteristic of each phase of solar cycle 23.
-Figures 2,3,4,5; represent the minimum phase of solar cycle and figures 6,7,8,9; represent the maximum phase of solar cycle.
+Figure 2-5 represents the minimum phase of solar cycle and Figure 6-9 represent the maximum phase of solar cycle.

 Figure 2: variability of NmE and NmF in Spring 96 Figure 3 : variability of NmE and NmF in summer 96